Ma9ne1ius/MapEditor/README.md

 Space key - finalize polygon creation and add it to the map.

-Delete key - delete the selected polygon(s) ((if you select the current point, then the vertices of the colliding polygons will be deleted).).
+Delete key - delete the selected polygon(s) (if you select the current point, then the vertices of the colliding polygons will be deleted).

 Display settings: